JcDenis/CredentialsRecords/README.md

 ## USAGE

-First install _dcLog_, manualy from a zip package or from Dotaddict repository.
+First install _CredentialsRecords_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

 Once it's done you can manage credentials database records from menu